 Show Me The Science

-There are hundreds, if not thousands, of scientific studies that have evaluated the effectiveness of wearing masks in preventing viral spread, either to the user, or from the user to others.
+There are hundreds of scientific studies that have evaluated the effectiveness of wearing masks in preventing viral spread, either to the user, or from the user to others.
 I’ve read a few dozen, and have included eight recent reports that I thought were particularly notable at the end of this post.

 I suspect most of my readers will only have a glancing interest in any of these, so I’ll first provide a few general media review articles which discuss the issue of the efficacy of masks, both for and against.

 Wired, April 2020

 The recent back-and-forth debate—and policy reversal—over the use of face masks to prevent the spread of Covid-19 reveals a glaring double standard.
 For some reason, we’ve been treating this one particular matter of public health differently.
 We don’t see op-eds that ask whether people really need to keep 6 feet away from each other on the street, as opposed to 3 feet, or that cast doubt on whether it’s such a good idea to promote bouts of handwashing that are 20 seconds long.
 But when it comes to covering our faces, a scholarly hyper-rigor has been applied.
 In recent weeks, experts have counseled caution—or rejected the use of masks by the general public outright—as they pleaded for better, more decisive evidence.
 Why?